 Mickey: Very easy.
 She was so good in the video, and we actually went on to become good friends for awhile until our lives and careers got busy and we sort of drifted apart.
 That video was more of my baby than anything we ever did.
 I said, “I want the Grapes of Wrath meets Wizard of Oz”, and the director got it and we spent a lot of time and money on it.
 I love how it came out.

 Robert: The song has a lush, atmospheric quality to it and it is also very subdued for the time.
-Instead of a guitar solo, it has a harmonica playing the melody.
-Yet, it went to #1.
+Instead of a guitar solo, it has a harmonica melody line.
+Yet, it still went to #1.

 Mickey: A lot of that is a credit to our producer, Peter Wolf.
 Peter was right on the cutting edge of all the new sounds and the processes of making music at the time, with the synthesizers and the sequencers and the tones.
 I remember when ‘Sara’ first came out, a lot of musicians – even studio pros – would call me up and ask, “How did you get that keyboard sound?”, and I would say, “I don’t know man, you’ve got to talk to Peter.” [laughs] But outside of the older ones we mentioned, that’s a song I hear about from my peers quite often.